Philadelphia Arts and Letters: Murals, Melville, and Magnificent Meals

 WHY GO: There are a million reasons to visit the City of Brotherly Love.
-But this weekend getaway guide introduces readers to Philadelphia’s public art.
+But this weekend getaway guide introduces readers to Philadelphia Murals: the nation’s largest public art program.

 Discover art masterpieces that will never see the inside of a museum.
-See books so precious and rare you can look but don’t touch (except for exclusive “Hands On” experiences.)
+In addition to Philadelphia Mural Art, we introduce you to a museum library with books so precious and rare you can look (and learn) but don’t touch.

 Want to delve more into American History: Check out This Post About Philadelphia as An American History Professor.